-The historic Cheboygan Opera House, the Jewel of the North, is run by the Cheboygan Area Arts Council, a 501(c)(3) charity, and is supported in part by the Michigan Council for Arts and Cultural Affairs and the National Endowment for the Arts.
+The historic Cheboygan Opera House, the Jewel of the North, is managed by the Cheboygan Area Arts Council, a 501(c)(3) charity, and is supported in part by the Michigan Arts & Culture Council and the National Endowment for the Arts.

 History of the Opera House